 Some people will tell you it is impossible to balance the 2 stroke engine for little vibration but I’ve done it successfully and so have others.
-Most engines are fairly well balanced until the owner installs a non-standard piston or changes the compression ratio.
+Most engines are fairly well balanced until the owner installs a non-standard piston or changes the compression ratio or top RPM.
 What is “a little vibration”?
 It’s little enough that you can see what’s behind you in your handlebar-mounted rear view mirror because it’s not shaking.
 It’s also little enough that your hands and forearms don’t get fatigued just from the vibration.

 In one DirtRider magazine issue Rick Johnson was talking about his 1986 works CR250.
 He said: ”For example, the magic Honda always had was the cranks.
 There was something about those cranks- I can’t tell you what they did to them but when you got on and rode there was virtually no vibration to your hands."
+This proves that an excellent balance can be had for 250cc and smaller engines.
+The higher you go over 250cc the more vibration you get although the crank may have the best balance possible.

 A little vibration will always remain but if it is enough to bother you and you’re looking for ways to reduce the vibration at the bars then your engine needs some help.
 My ’89 KDX200 vibrated too much and fatigued my hands on long rides.
 I wish I still had it so I could balance the crank now that I know how.